cicsdev/cics-bundle-scripts/tagcicsbundle/README.md

 # tagcicsbundle

-Script to tag files in a CICS bundle with their file encoding based on the file extension.
+Script to run on z/OS to tag files in a CICS bundle with their file encoding based on the file extension.
 The file tag is used by some file editors in ISPF to automatically convert files to and from non-native EBCDIC code pages to browse and edit files.
+This can make it easier to view CICS bundles when diagnosing issues.

 ## Requirements

 * chtag available on z/OS

 ## Usage